 I went with the combo over rice, plus extra white sauce.
 The white sauce has a mixture of soybean, canola oil, egg yolk, vinegar, water, salt, sugar, natural flavors, and black pepper.
 They also have a red sauce, which is vinegar based.

 If you have to eat from just one street cart while you're in the city, The Halal Guys should be it.
-Just be warned that it's cash only, but you'll absolutely fill yourself up with some delicious grub.
+Just be warned that it's cash only, but if you come prepared then you'll absolutely fill yourself up with some delicious grub.